Contagious Diseases Acts

 1864

 The Contagious Disease Act was initially was passed in 1864 with the aim of preventing venereal diseases within the armed forces.
 This legislation meant that police officers could arrest women suspected of being common prostitutes who they also suspected of being diseased.
-They were then forced to undergo a medical examination and if they were found to be infected, they were confined for up to three months, in a Lock Hospital, until they were recovered.
+The women were then forced to undergo a medical examination and if they were found to be infected, they were confined for up to three months, in a Lock Hospital, until they were recovered.
 Initially, though this Act was only in force in Chatham, Devonport and Portsmouth areas with a radius of five miles.

 1866